acdh-oeaw/veld_code_11_publish_to_hf/README.md

-To streamline the clunky HuggingFace upload, this docker service encapsulates the dependencies and makes the calls reproducible with one command only, while also avoiding tripling the local model data size (since spaCy's package creates a whl, and a whole duplicated model folder).
+To streamline the clunky HuggingFace upload, this docker service encapsulates the dependencies and makes the calls reproducible with one command only, while also avoiding tripling the local model data size (since spaCy's package creates a whl file *and* a whole duplicated model folder, besides the original).

 ### prerequesites